-We all have a favourite meal that brings us warmth and comfort on those cold winter days.
+We all have a favourite meal that brings us warmth and comfort.
 Lasagna, onion soup, meatballs, grilled-cheese sandwiches… what dish makes you all warm and fuzzy inside?
-To brighten up those long winter months, here are our top 3 comfort food recipes—cheese tortellini with rosé sauce, express meatless chili, and brie and eggplant pizza—along with their perfect pairings.
+To brighten up those days, here are our top 3 comfort food recipes—cheese tortellini with rosé sauce, express meatless chili, and brie and eggplant pizza—along with their perfect pairings.

 Cheese tortellini with rosé sauce

 A simple yet effective dish for easy evenings after a long walk outside.